 To help you make the best decision and best use of your time, we’ve outlined a few of the top college courses for seniors that are free!
 Continue reading to find free college courses for seniors in your state and feel free to reach out to each institution’s financial aid for more information about any of the following programs.

-List of Free College Courses for Senior Citizens by State
+List of Free College Courses for Seniors & Older Adults by State

 Free College Courses in Alabama for Seniors

-If you’re a senior citizen in Alabama (60 or older), you’re in an excellent position to further your education.
+If you’re a senior or aging adult in Alabama (60 or older), you’re in an excellent position to further your education.
 The entire state of Alabama offers free tuition programs at two-year postsecondary institutions.
 Although you must meet certain requirements, you can find a number of different community colleges and other institutions where you’ll pay nothing to improve your education.

 Free College Courses in Alaska for Seniors

-While Alaska may appear cold to outsiders, the state treats its senior citizens warmly with free college tuition.
+While Alaska may appear cold to outsiders, the state treats its aging older adults warmly with free college tuition.
 If you’re eligible for full social security benefits and you permanently reside in Alaska, you may be eligible for a senior student waver at a number of colleges and universities, including:

 - University of Alaska Fairbanks